Recommended Consumer Information Resources

 Forsythia Foundation frequently fields questions from the expecting family or engaged consumer about how to make one’s home environment healthier and safer from toxic chemicals.
 With these questions in mind, we have put together some of the information sources that we have found to be of value in our professional and personal lives.

-Focused on cancer prevention through reducing one’s exposure to environmental hazards, the Breast Cancer Fund offers simple tips to “Create a Healthy Home”, and hosts an interactive homepage where visitors click on household objects to learn their associated chemical risks and how to reduce them.
+Focused on cancer prevention through reducing one’s exposure to environmental hazards, Breast Cancer Prevention Partners offers simple tips for prevention and hosts an interactive homepage where visitors click on household objects to learn their associated chemical risks and how to reduce them.

 The Center for Environmental Health www.ceh.org